 Many postures and movements are based on the reduction in speed and deepen breathing; this practice activates the parasympathetic nervous system and increases the relaxation response.

-In Yoga we use all the muscles of our body.
-A regular practice of Yoga will allow us to develop our muscles, from the largest to the smallest, gaining strength and endurance.
-Along with a coordination of breathing and mind, Yoga becomes a very beneficial practice.
+In Yoga, we use all the muscles of our body.
+The regular practice of Yoga will allow us to develop our muscles, from the largest to the smallest, gaining strength and endurance.
+Along with the coordination of breathing and mind, Yoga becomes a very beneficial practice.

 If we practice Yoga assiduously, the muscles will stretch more easily and the joints will increase their elasticity.